github/personal-website/_posts/2019-04-04-remote-logging.md

 ---------

-In this artice, I've reviewed some remote logging solutions for Android in terms of features and price
+In this article, I've reviewed some remote logging solutions for Android in terms of features and price.
+Feel free to share and discuss it.
+Hope that it will be useful for you.